-At a glance: Many app owners have owned media assets such as websites, banners, social media posts, user emails, and telephone numbers.
+At a glance: Use OneLink to create the best experience for your users, no matter which of your owned media sources they convert from: websites, banners, social media posts, user emails, and telephone numbers.
 OneLink is a single link technology that converts owned media users into mobile app users, regardless of device, operating system, channel, or platform.

-- Helps marketers engage their users by providing links that work across all owned media marketing channels.
+- Helps marketers engage their users by providing links that work across all media marketing channels.

 - Redirects users to the correct app store (e.g. App Store or Google Play), landing page, or app (if users already have the app installed).

-- Opens the app to the default activity (using App Links, Universal Links, and URI scheme, as set in the OneLink template).
+- Opens the app for existing users to the default activity (using App Links, Universal Links, and URI scheme, as set in the OneLink template).

 - Drastically increases user engagements and conversions by deep linking existing users, or by using deferred deep linking for new users, to specific content and experiences within the app (as set in the OneLink custom link and implemented by the developer).